Federal Peronism

 The endorsement of President Eduardo Duhalde was decisive in Néstor Kirchner's rise to power in 2003, and their later rivalry led Duhalde to form Federal Peronism.

 President Kirchner confers with Buenos Aires Province Governor Felipe Solá.
 Solá's break with Kirchner during the 2008 export tax dispute was perhaps the most significant boost to Federal Peronism.

 Carlos Menem served as President of Argentina from 1989 to 1999.

 The 2007 Federal Peronist convention, in San Luis Province.
 Though dissident Peronism is active in most Argentine provinces, San Luis remains its stronghold.

-Federal Peronism (Peronismo Federal), also known as Dissident Peronism (Peronismo Disidente), is the faction or branch of either moderate, centrist or right-wing Peronism (a political movement in Argentina), that is currently identified mostly by its opposition to Kirchnerism, the left-wing faction of Peronism.
+Federal Peronism (Peronismo Federal), also known as Dissident Peronism (Peronismo Disidente), is the faction or branch of either moderate, centrist, or right-wing Peronism (a political movement in Argentina), that is currently identified mostly by its opposition to Kirchnerism, the left-wing faction of Peronism.

-The term "Federal Peronism," as opposed to "metropolitan Peronism" (mainly from Greater Buenos Aires), was informally used since the 1980s to identify the more traditional and conservative Peronists from the Provinces of Argentina, whose governors grew in number and influence during the administration of President Carlos Menem.
+The term "Federal Peronism", as opposed to "metropolitan Peronism" (mainly from Greater Buenos Aires), was informally used since the 1980s to identify the more traditional and conservative Peronists from the Provinces of Argentina, whose governors grew in number and influence during the administration of President Carlos Menem.
+Federal Peronists are not an internal faction in the national Justicialist Party (PJ), and instead either control provincial PJ parties or form their own parties and alliances, including entering coalitions with the anti-Peronist right.

 "Dissident Peronism" is more properly used to refer to the Peronist opposition to the administrations and party leadership of left-leaning Néstor Kirchner and Cristina Fernández de Kirchner.
 The term gained currency since the 2008 Argentine government conflict with the agricultural sector, when a number of party leaders, governors and legislators (mainly from the agroexporter provinces) withdrew their support of the national government.